davidcbrl/fidelity-app/README.md

 # clone flutter repo in a folder using the command:
 git clone https://github.com/flutter/flutter.git -b stable

-From the Start search bar, enter ‘env’ and select Edit environment variables for your account.\n Under User variables check if there is an entry called Path:\n If the entry exists, append the full path to flutter\bin using ; as a separator from existing values.\n If the entry doesn’t exist, create a new user variable named Path with the full path to flutter\bin as its value.\n You have to close and reopen any existing console windows for these changes to take effect.\n Then run the command 'flutter doctor' to check
+- From the Start search bar, enter ‘env’ and select Edit environment variables for your account.
+- Under User variables check if there is an entry called Path:
+- If the entry exists, append the full path to flutter\bin using ; as a separator from existing values.
+- If the entry doesn’t exist, create a new user variable named Path with the full path to flutter\bin as its value.
+- You have to close and reopen any existing console windows for these changes to take effect.\n
+- Then run the command 'flutter doctor' to check

 ##2 - Installing IDE
 #Android Studio or IntelliJ